nosqlbench/nosqlbench/adapter-venice/src/main/resources/venice.md

 ./create-store.sh store1
 ```

+The script creates a Venice store with the given Key and Value schemas defined in the key.avsc and value.avsc files.
+Please ensure that you set the same schemas on your workload configuration files (keySchema and valueSchema).

-Then you can populate the store with some data using NB:
+Then you can populate the store with some data using NB.

+Open a new terminal and run:

 ```bash
 java -jar nb5/target/nb5.jar run driver=venice  workload=adapter-venice/src/main/resources/venice_writer.yaml store_name=store1 router_url=http://localhost:7777 cycles=100000 -v --report-summary-to stdout:60  --report-csv-to reports